RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ## Alexa features supported

 Currently, you can parse:
+1. All Alexa built in intents
-1. Utterances without slots
+2. Utterances without slots
-2. Utterances with custom slots
+3. Utterances with custom slots
-3. Utterances with AMAZON.NUMBER type slots.
+4. Utterances with AMAZON.NUMBER type slots.

-More is coming shortly
+More Amazon built in slot types are coming shortly